-The composition of the evaluation team is up to the consultant (s)/consultancy who can choose, depending on their internal system, ideas, and logic but the team members must fulfill the following competency criteria.
+The composition of the evaluation team is up to the consultant (s)/consultancy, who can choose, depending on their internal system, ideas, and logic, but the team members must fulfill the following competency criteria.

-- The evaluator should be skilled in conducting evaluations and reviews and must have a substantive understanding of issues related to transparency and accountable budget, financial transparency and accountability, human rights, democracy, and good governance. - Preference will be given to someone who possesses experience working with INGOs and - conducting similar mid-terms or endline evaluations and delivering agreed outputs on time and within budget. - It is desirable that they have a postgraduate degree in economics or social studies, social work, and administration. - Demonstration of good knowledge of the context in South Sudan is an added advantage. - The consultant should demonstrate ethical consideration including a respectful attitude towards ISPR partners and their constituency, as well as other stakeholders.
+- The evaluator should be skilled in conducting evaluations and reviews and must have a substantive understanding of issues related to transparency and accountable budget, financial transparency and accountability, human rights, democracy, and good governance. - Preference will be given to someone who possesses experience working with both INGOs and NNGOs and - conducting similar End-terms or endline evaluations and delivering agreed outputs on time and

+- within budget. - It is desirable that they have a postgraduate degree in economics or social studies, social work, and administration. - Demonstration of good knowledge of the context in South Sudan is an added advantage. - The consultant should demonstrate ethical consideration including a respectful attitude towards ISPR partners, their constituency, and other stakeholders.